Lionel Luthor: Earth-1 version

 Lionel is sentenced to prison for his parents' murder in season four.
 Lionel attempts to switch bodies with Lex using a stone from Clark's homeworld of Krypton but Clark intervenes and Lionel switches bodies with Clark instead.
 When he and Clark switch back, Lionel discovers his terminal liver disease is healed.
 Lionel is released from prison by Genevieve Teague (Jane Seymour), and begins searching for three stones of knowledge.
 During this quest, Lionel falls into a catatonic state after being uploaded with Kryptonian knowledge.
-Lionel recovers in season five when the Kryptonian artificial intelligence Jor-El takes over his body to speak with Clark.
-With Jor-El guiding him, Lionel begins helping Clark by making excuses for Clark's behavior and unexplained disappearances throughout seasons five and six.
+Lionel recovers in season five when Jor-El's artificial intelligence takes over his body to speak with Clark.
+Under Jor-El's guidance, Lionel begins helping Clark by making excuses for Clark's behavior and unexplained disappearances throughout seasons five and six.
 Season seven revealed that Lionel and three other wealthy families formed the secret society Veritas to protect an alien visitor known as the Traveler (Clark).
-When the secret is uncovered, Lex murders his father, realizing he has been covering up the Traveler's existence.
+Lex realized Lionel had been covering up the Traveler's existence and murders his father.
 Season ten reveals that Tess Mercer (Cassidy Freeman) is Lionel's illegitimate daughter fathered with Pamela Jenkins (Donna Bullock).

+Earth-2 doppelgänger

-Clark unintentionally visits the parallel universe of Earth-2 in season ten where Lionel found and adopted Clark's doppelgänger to be a murderer, and going by the alias of Ultraman who kills anyone including that universe's Lex, escaping back to his own reality but is followed by Lionel.
-Posing as his own doppelgänger, the alternate Lionel tries to make amends when he attempts twice to bring "Alexander Luthor"/Conner Kent (Lucas Grabeel), a hybrid clone of Clark and Lex that develops Clark's powers, to his side but fails.
-Lionel also assumes control of LuthorCorp from Tess but loses the company when his doppelgänger's daughter proves he is an imposter.
-However, he has already embezzled a large amount of money from LuthorCorp.
-At his nadir, Lionel is approached by the evil alien entity Darkseid.
-In the series finale, it is revealed that the alternate Lionel discovers that Lex is hiding beneath the Luthor mansion's remains after grafting various clones' vital pieces into himself.
-He then founded the genetic research company PreClox to assist Lex's scientists.
-A compatible heart could not be found among Lex's replicates and Lionel tries to give Tess's heart to Lex, but Tess shoots Lionel and escapes.
-Lionel then surrenders his soul to Darkseid, giving Lionel's heart for Lex's restoration.
-Afterward, Darkseid possesses Lionel's corpse to attack Clark, however, Clark destroys Lionel's body, dispelling Darkseid's threat.
+Season ten featured an alternate doppelgänger of the character when Clark unintentionally visits a parallel universe where Lionel found and adopted Clark's doppelgänger to be a murderer going by the alias of Ultraman before escaping back to his own reality but is followed by Lionel.
+Lionel posed as his own doppelgänger as he assumes control of LuthorCorp from Tess and attempts twice to groom "Alexander Luthor"/Conner Kent (Lucas Grabeel) to his side.
+However, Lionel fails to bring the hybrid clone of Clark and Lex to his side and loses the company when Tess proves he's an imposter.
+The series finale revealed that Lionel discovers the original Lex had transplanted body parts from Lex's replicates and was kept hidden.
+He founded the genetic research company PreClox as he embezzled a large amount of money from LuthorCorp to assist Lex's scientists with a compatible heart.
+Lionel tries to give Tess's heart to Lex but Tess shoots Lionel and escapes.
+Lionel surrenders his soul to Darkseid, giving Lionel's heart to effectively resurrecting Lex.
+Darkseid possesses Lionel's corpse to attack Clark who destroys Lionel's body and dispels Darkseid's threat.